 - Birth Certificate of Girl Child

-- Identity Proof for both Girl Child & Parent or Legal Guardian
+- Identity Proof for both Girl Child and parent or Legal Guardian

 - Address Proof of depositor